Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Ragdoll Personality: The Gentle Giant

 Ragdolls are famous for their docile nature.
 Often described as "dog-like," they will follow their owners and enjoy being part of every family activity.
+The CFA Ragdoll profile describes them as "loving without being demanding … gentle, calm and sociable," noting that they typically greet their owners at the door and stay close by.
 They are exceptionally patient with children and prefer staying on the ground rather than climbing.

 Birman Personality: The Intelligent Companion

 Birmans are sweet but often more curious and playful than Ragdolls.
 They retain a kitten-like enthusiasm and are clever problem-solvers.
+The CFA Birman profile describes them as intelligent, people-oriented companions who often try to "assist" their owners with everyday tasks.
 Unlike the floor-loving Ragdoll, Birmans enjoy exploring vertical spaces like cat trees.

 Health and Longevity